 • Increased weight gain due to the high amount of calories.

-• Chocolate increases the consumer’s sugar intake, increasing chances of diabetes.
+• It increases the consumer’s sugar intake, increasing chances of diabetes.

 • It has been linked to acne